SkylineCommunications/dataminer-docs/connector-help/connector_help/RCI_RC2000.md

 ## About

-With this driver you can monitor and manipulate the antenna using Azimuth, Elevation, Polarisation and Rotating Feed.
+With this driver you can monitor and manipulate the antenna using Azimuth, Elevation, Polarisation, and Rotating Feed.

 ## Installation and configuration